Where to Stay in Bali in 2026: Best Areas for Every Type of Traveler

 Where to Stay in Sanur

-Sanur is Bali's reliably quiet corner.
+Sanur is known for its calm beaches and quiet beaches.
 It just quietly delivers a good beach, decent food, and a pace that feels human.
 The beach faces east, so you get sunrise instead of sunset.
-The water is calm, the vibe is mellow, and the crowd skews older.
+The water is calm, the vibe is mellow, and the crowd skews older

 Ideal for: Older travelers, families with small children, anyone seeking peace